MajesticLotus/nervos/11/README.md

 ![]()

-5)The transaction hash of the "Contract call" from the console output:
+5) The transaction hash of the "Contract call" from the console output:
 ```

 ```